-\textbf{Reducing platform lock-in.} Current platforms bundle together several different functions~\citep{RN4073, RN3560} and create walled gardens around those functions, relying on switching costs and network effects to incentivize user retention.
-Companies that offer competing services (such as DuckDuckGo for search, or Brave as a browser) are at a systematic disadvantage, simply because exiting the platform ecosystem requires more effort on the user's part, and potentially shuts one out from benefits of joint usage of the same service by others (this is especially true for messaging services).
-Agent advocates could reduce switching costs by absorbing the cognitive effort required to use new services, and could reduce network effects by providing a kind of bottom-up interoperability, hopping over the platforms' walled gardens.
-Consider, for example, of an agent advocate that can collate various social media feeds, or create a group chat that integrates users of different messaging services.
+\textbf{Reducing platform lock-in.} Current platforms bundle together several different functions~\citep{RN4073, Gillespie2018} and create walled gardens around those functions, relying on switching costs and network effects for user retention.
+Companies that offer competing services (such as DuckDuckGo for search, or Brave as a browser) are at a systematic disadvantage, simply because exiting the platform ecosystem requires more effort on the user's part, and potentially shuts one out from the benefits of joint usage of the same service by others (this is especially true for messaging services).
+Agent advocates could reduce switching costs by reducing friction in using new services, and could reduce network effects by providing a kind of bottom-up interoperability, hopping over the platforms' walled gardens.
+Consider, for example, an agent advocate that can collate various social media feeds, or create a group chat that integrates users of different messaging services.

-Agent advocates could also support collective action.
-Platform studies scholars argue that platforms fragment users, undermining the scope of collective action and inducing `digital resignation' \citep{RN2755, RN3714}.
-Many have advocated for forms of collective action on the part of users to resist this trend—but it does not happen in practice, because, again, it is too effortful.
+Platforms fragment users, undermining collective action and inducing `digital resignation'~\citep{RN2755, RN3714}.
+Many have advocated for collective action by users to resist this trend---but it does not happen because it is too effortful.
 Agent advocates could undertake some of the effort of coordinating on users' behalf.